 Increased Opiate Prescriptions

 Starting in 1992, doctors began prescribing opioids at an increasing rate.
-By 2012, there were more than two and a half times the number of opioid prescriptions than there were in ‘92.
+By 2012, there were more than two and a half times the number of opioid prescriptions than there were in 1992.
 This was enough to get many users hooked.
 When prescriptions ran out, users began turning to heroin, which can be laced with deadly fentanyl.
-Between 2013 and 2017, the number of prescriptions decreased by 22 percent.
-However, a chart from the CDC shows that deaths caused by synthetic opioids, either prescribed or illicit, began to skyrocket in 2013:

 Why Do People Use Opioids?

 In a study of 653 people with or without chronic pain, those with chronic pain identified coping with physical pain as their main reason for using opioids.
 Those without chronic pain reported that they were primarily using them to avoid symptoms of withdrawal — this was the main reason for current opioid use among both groups.
 In other words, whether someone is continually using opioids to treat pain or to get high, it’s easy to develop a habit, and quitting cold turkey causes withdrawal symptoms.